Farama-Foundation/PettingZoo/docs/mpe.md

 ### Key Concepts

-* Landmark: Landmarks are static circular features in the environment that cannot be controlled.
+* Landmarks: Landmarks are static circular features of the environment that cannot be controlled.
 In some environments, like simple, they are destinations that affect the rewards of the agents depending on how close the agents are to them.
 In other environments, they can be obstacles that block the motion of the agents.
 These are described in more details for each environment.

 * Visibility: When an agent is visible to another, the other agent can see its

 * Communication: Some agents in some environments can broadcast a message as part of its action (see action space for more details) which will be transmitted to each agent that is allowed to see that message.
 In simple_crypto, this message is also used to signal that Bob and Eve have reconstructed the message.

 * Color: Since all agents are rendered as circles, the agents are only identifiable to a human by their color, so the color of the agents is described in most of the environments.
+The color is not observed by the agents.

 ### Observation Space